Alais29/Alais29/README.md

 <h2 align="left">👩‍💻 About me</h2>

-- 🔭 I’m currently working on **a React Native ecommerce app**
+- 🔭 I’m currently working on **a node API for a frontend mentor practice project**

-- 🌱 I’m currently learning **Design Patterns, NextJS, game development with UE5**
+- 🌱 I’m currently learning **Design Patterns in JS, NextJS, game development with UE5**

 - 💬 Ask me about **HTML, CSS, Javascript, React, Gatsby, Node**